Global payments

 Infinity distinguishes itself by addressing the fundamental issues that businesses and freelancers face.
 It guarantees that users keep a larger portion of their profits because of its clear pricing, zero FX markup, and fast payouts.

-Features including quick free FIRA, 24-hour settlements, 0% FX markup, and 0.5% all-inclusive fees make Infinity a modern, reliable, and effective option.
+Features including free FIRA, 24-hour settlements, 0% FX markup, and 0.5% all-inclusive fees make Infinity a modern, reliable, and effective option.

 Conclusion